-Evolution of Warfare to 1945 (2 Credit Hours)
+Evolution of Warfare to 1945 (3 Credit Hours)

-This course develops the student's ability to understand the enduring nature and changing character of war, the spectrum of conflict, and the practice of operational art by analyzing theories and the conduct of war up to 1945.
+This course develops the student's ability to understand the enduring nature and changing character of war, the spectrum of conflict, and the practice of operational art by analyzing the theories and conduct of and context for war and conflict from the Early Modern era to 1945.

-- Analyze classical and emerging theories of the enduring nature and changing character of war. - Analyze the nature and character of war as interrelated military, political, economic, and social activities. - Assess existing paradigms and fluid environments in order to anticipate change and its attendant risks and opportunities.
+- $\cdot$ Analyze classical and emerging theories of the enduring nature and changing character of war. - Analyze the nature and character of war as interrelated military, political, economic, and social activities.

+$\cdot$ Assess existing paradigms and fluid environments in order to anticipate change and its attendant risks and opportunities.